 Another mitochondria supplement to consider is an all-natural vitamin and mineral, such as Garden of Life Vitamin Code Men.
-You can find it here.
 I like the men’s for myself rather than the women’s because it contains more antioxidants like selenium.
 The selenium content of our soil is notoriously low.
 Another good option is Thorne Basic Nutrients 2 a Day.
-You can find it here.

 Make sure to also get adequate vitamin D3 and vitamin K2.
-I like this one.
 Check with your doctor before starting this one if you are on warfarin.

 PQQ, as you may recall is a beneficial antioxidant.
 PQQ benefits may be short-lived because it stays in our body for only about 24 hours.
 That is why daily supplementation may be beneficial.